jeremytammik/RevitLookup/README.md

 ## Author

-Implemented by Jim Awe and the Revit API developement team at Autodesk.
+Implemented by Jim Awe and the Revit API development team at Autodesk.

 Maintained by Jeremy Tammik,
 [The Building Coder](http://thebuildingcoder.typepad.com) and